AdobeDocs/experience-manager-cloud-service.ko-KR/help/assets/add-assets.md

    The size above which an asset is considered a large asset is configurable.
 For example, you can configure the system to consider assets above 1000 MB (instead of 500 MB) as large assets.
 In this case, **[!UICONTROL Pause]** appears on the progress bar when assets of size greater than 1000 MB are uploaded.

-   The Pause button does not show if a file greater than 1000 MB is uploaded with a file less than 1000 MB.
-However, if you cancel the less than 1000 MB file upload, the **[!UICONTROL Pause]** button appears.
+   The [!UICONTROL Pause] option does not show if a file greater than 1000 MB is uploaded with a file less than 1000 MB.
+However, if you cancel the less than 1000 MB file upload, the **[!UICONTROL Pause]** option appears.

    To modify the size limit, configure the `chunkUploadMinFileSize` property of the `fileupload` node in the CRX repository.